rokvisi/3DS-Controller/README.md

 The image includes a `devkitarm` development environment and a ready-to-use makefile with partial `C++20` support enabled.
 3. Start the image as a container and attach `VSCode` to it.
 (Or use any other form of containerized development.)

-If you want to be able to access any of the files from your local computer I advise you to create a volume for the container so that all file changes are reflected in your local filesystem.
+I also advise you to create a volume when launching the container so that you can freely access the container's filesystem for build output files or anything else.

+If not, you can use the built-in `3DSLink` tool to very conveniently upload the compiled `.3dsx` to the console.\
+This is the recommended way to develop 3DS Homebrew.

+The syntax is like this: `>3dslink {path/to/file} -a {ip-of-3ds}`\
+Example: `>3dslink out/HandController.3dsx -a 192.168.8.101`

-You can find tutorials for all of this online if you get stuck.
+You can find tutorials for all of this online if you need any help.

-## How to utilize
-The provided partner program is [3DS-Controller-PC](https://github.com/rokvisi/3DS-Controller-PC).

-### However
+## Want more?
 The 3DS application sends 12 bytes of data to a UDP Server everytime a button is pressed.\
 The data is constructed as follows:
 ```c++